 The Preferred Alternative would create 30 acres of brown pelican habitat and 7 acres of tern and skimmer habitat.
 This would be accomplished through marsh nourishment in Cell 1 and placement of fill material in Cells 2 and 3 along with placement of a 6-inch layer of crushed limestone within a designated section in Cell 3 (approximately 7 acres).
 Within Cell 1, marsh nourishment would result in enhancements to the island's existing 9 acres of salt marsh and mangrove vegetation.
 The Preferred Alternative is not expected to fully impact existing mangrove and emergent marsh habitats in Cell 1, thereby providing potential colonial waterbird nesting and brood-rearing habitat following construction.
 In Cell 2, the placement of fill and marsh planting would allow for a variety of vegetation growth and nesting substrate options for colonial waterbirds.
-In Cell 3, the open water habitat would be converted to a supertidal dune-like feature.
+In Cell 3, the open water habitat would be converted to a supratidal dune-like feature.
 Following settlement to intertidal elevations, Cell 1 would be planted, which would provide additional habitat for a variety of wildlife and fisheries species.
+Additionally, subtidal and intertidal habitats would be created due to the construction of the toe berm located on the south side of the island behind the breakwaters.

 Fill material would be transported on barges to Queen Bess Island.
-Contractors and subcontractors would secure approval of the access route to the island from LDWF and ingress and egress to project locations only along the approved routes.
-Details on the construction equipment and methods would be provided during the forthcoming final engineering and design phase.
+Ingress and egress to the project location are authorized only along the approved routes.
+Details on the construction equipment and methods would be provided during the forthcoming final E&D phase.